Grulla Horse [Guide to These Rare Gray Beauties]

 • Heck Horse: Heck horses are Grulla in color without the white markings.
 The breed has the primitive markings that make up a Grulla coat.
 It has a dorsal stripe and barring on its legs.

 The most popular breed in the U.S. today is the American Quarter Horse.
 The American Quarter Horse Association is the largest breed registry in the world.
 These horses can have Grulla coats, therefore sub categorizing them into the Grulla group.
-Because Grullas are not a single breed, many equines have a Grulla coat.
+Because Grulla horses are not considered a breed, many horses have a Grulla coat.
 These can include ponies and miniature horses.
 These amazing creatures are a sight to see when roaming around an open space!

 Reading next